ChrisMckerracher/Gnome_wallpaper_changer/README.md

 Gnome_wallpaper_changer
 =======================

-Changes the wallpaper depending on the time of day
+Changes the wallpaper for gnome-shell depending on the time of day

 Installation:
 1) chmod +x random_wallpaper